-Possible Misidentifications for Asian Giant Hornet or Yellow-Legged Hornet
+Possible Misidentifications for Northern Giant Hornet or Yellow-Legged Hornet

-Several insects in South Carolina may be mistaken for AGH or YLH.
+Several insects in South Carolina may be mistaken for NGH or YLH.
 These include the European hornet (figures 1b, 2b, and 3b), the cicada killer wasp (figure 5), the bald-faced hornet (figure 6), paper wasps (figure 7), queen yellowjackets (figure 8), wood wasps (figure 9), and robber flies (figure 10).
-The most reliable trait that differentiates these insects from the AGH or YLH is size.
-Each of these insects, except for the European hornet, is considerably smaller than either the AGH or the YLH.
+The most reliable trait that differentiates these insects from the NGH or YLH is size.
+Each of these insects, except for the European hornet, is considerably smaller than either the NGH or the YLH.

 Trapping and Monitoring

 Early detection of exotic hornets is critical for controlling them if they do make it into South Carolina.
 Ports of entry are inspected for a variety of insect pests, including hornets (Vespa spp.).
-State apiary inspection programs across the nation also are developing monitoring programs for AGH and YLH.
-The US Department of Agriculture provides guidance for trapping and controlling hornets in their bulletin on Asian giant hornets.
+State apiary inspection programs across the nation also are developing monitoring programs for NGH and YLH.
+The US Department of Agriculture provides guidance for trapping and controlling hornets in its bulletin on NGH.

 Preventing Hornet Attacks on Honey Bee Hives